Investing can be complicated if you let it be. There are a million different concepts, strategies, and funds to think about.

-With that in mind, I’m providing some simple information to help you frame your approach to investing.
+With that in mind, here is some simple information to help you frame your approach to investing.

 The way I see it, there are two types of investing you can do:

 - Tax-Advantaged – This is where you should focus your attention.
-There’s more than enough options in this area to have you set for retirement and have your kid’s college paid for, all while reducing your taxes.
+There are more than enough options in this area to have you set for retirement and have your kid’s college paid for, all while reducing your taxes.
 Keep things simple and focus on investing here.

 To help you understand this concept a little more, here’s a calculator that outputs the financial difference between taxable and tax-advantaged investing.